Manank95/546/readme1.md

 ## A list of transactions (subdocument; not stored in a separate collection)

-This subdocument is used to describe the user's profile.
+This subdocument is used to describe the transaction details.

 ```
 {